 Internships in Computer Animation

 International students who have decided to study computer animation will, like most college graduates, face a competitive job market where having held an internship can make all the difference in landing an interview or getting started as an animator in the industry.
-Computer animation internships really are an important part of what employers look for in potential employees, and international students who want to make the most of their study abroad experience as well as gain the experience for which employers look for (and sometimes require).
+Computer animation internships really are an important part of what employers look for in potential employees, and international students who want to make the most of their study abroad experience, as well as gain the experience for which employers look (and which they sometimes require).
 The first part of this article details the extra steps international students will have to go through in order to procure a computer animation internship in the United States, whereas the second part will offer some resources for finding these internships, as well as list some internships offered by prominent names in the industry.

-International students attempting to secure a computer animation internship during the school year or summer during the off-months will have more steps to take than a citizen of the United States applying for the same positions.
+International students attempting to secure a computer animation internship during the school year or summer will have more steps to take than a citizen of the United States applying for the same positions.
 That being the case, wise international students who want to guarantee placement into a computer animation internship should be extra prepared, beginning their search early and remaining persistent.
 The first step for securing any internship is to acquire proper governmental authorization.
 The authorization an international student would have acquired to study in the US most likely would not authorize them to hold a paid internship.
 Therefore, it is important to check with your international student advisor to make sure that you have the ability to work—especially if you will be receiving compensation.

 Next, an international student should apply for as many different internships that fit their desired criteria as possible.
 Many students in the United States apply for upwards of 12 internships, and an international student should apply for much more than that if they really want to secure a computer animation internship.
 Advice from industry insiders is to remain flexible (be willing to travel, take an unpaid internship, etc), apply early and to as many relevant internships as possible, and be diligent in following up on opportunities.